MonkyDCristian/SEMA_Sim/README.md

 ## Improves for future version:

-* Improves stability for box collision.
 * Add attached constraint.
-* Add a tutorial for camera setup.
-* Pass the simulation to Gazebo Ignition with ROS2 environmental.
+* Pass the simulation to Gazebo Garden with ROS2 environmental.

 ## Author